xyLotus/Astro/docs/CONTRIBUTING.md

 # Contributing Guidelines
+Our general expectiations and guidelines for contributing in the Astro project.

 ## Behavioral Expectations
 Like written down in the CoC, regardless of age, body size, visible or invisible disability,